sragli/anova/README.md

   * No correction for multiple comparisons
   * Highest power but higher Type I error risk

+Currently we have a full implementation of Tukey's HSD and working on the others.

 ### Key Concepts

 * Independent Variable (Factor): The variable that defines the groups being compared.